Temporoparietal junction: Left temporoparietal junction

 The left temporoparietal junction (lTPJ) contains both Wernicke's area and the angular gyrus, both prominent anatomical structures of the brain that are involved in language cognition, processing, and comprehension of both written and spoken language.
 Steven Pinker discusses this brain region, theorising that it underlies an amodal 'language of thought' or Mentalese.
-The lTPJ, in this account, takes in observations from external environments, such as conversations, makes connections in the brain regarding past memories or incidents and then converts those thoughts and connections to written and spoken language.
+The lTPJ, in this account, takes in observations from external environments, such as conversations, makes connections in the brain regarding memories or incidents and then converts those thoughts and connections to written and spoken language.
 Pinker's full account of this is explained in The Language Instinct: How the Mind Creates Language.
 The lTPJ also plays an important role in reasoning of other's beliefs, intentions, and desires.
 Activation of the lTPJ was observed in patients processing mental states such as beliefs when an fMRI was used on patients as they were asked to make inferences regarding the mental states of others such as lying.
 This study was further supplemented by a study which identified that lesions to the left TPJ can impair cognitive processes specifically involved in the inference of someone else's belief, intention, or desire.
 Individuals with lesions in the lTPJ were no longer able to correctly identify when someone was lying or insinuating a false sense of belief or desire.
 The lTPJ is also involved in the processing of associating and remembering the names of individuals and objects.

 Disorders

-The dopaminergic-serotonergic system mediates our ability to distinguish and understand others’ beliefs as well as predict their behavior in light of that understanding.
+The dopaminergic-serotonergic system mediates our ability to distinguish and understand others' beliefs as well as predict their behavior in light of that understanding.
 In certain disorders involving the dopaminergic-serotonergic system, this mentalizing process is disrupted and part or all of the process is impaired; this includes amnesia, Alzheimer's disease, and schizophrenia.